 University of Birmingham

-Students studying medicine following successful completion of their third or fourth year and who will return to the fourth or fifth year of the MBChB course on completion of the intercalation.
+Students studying medicine following successful completion of their third or fourth year and who will return to the fourth or fifth year of the Medical course on completion of the intercalation.
 The programme is not available before you have completed at least one year of clinical training.